-First of all, shaving your head will not make your hair grow back any denser than before.
+First, shaving your head will not make your hair grow back any denser than before.
 This is a common myth.
 Hair growth occurs beneath the surface of the skin, so shaving it will not have a direct effect on the hair growth cycle.

 If you suffer from dandruff, greying or thinning hair, shaving your head can indirectly make these conditions easier to manage.

-Embracing your hair loss by shaving your head is the most cost effective solution, but it isn't for everyone.
+Embracing your hair loss by shaving your head is the most cost-effective solution, but it isn't for everyone.
 You may not feel comfortable going bald or be self-conscious about the way you look without hair.